claire-west/svstudio-manual/docs/note-properties/editing-phonemes.md

 |Mandarin Chinese|Chinese characters (simplified/traditional), Pinyin|X-SAMPA|
 |Cantonese Chinese|Chinese characters (simplified/traditional), Jyutping|X-SAMPA|

-A full list of phonemes for each language can be found on the [Phoneme Reference](../phonemes.md) page, as well as in Synthesizer V Studio's installation directory.

 ## Changing a Note's Phonemes

 Phonemes are displayed above a note, as well as in the Note Properties panel when the note is selected.

 If the text above the note is white, this means the phoneme sequence for the note is automatically being converted from the lyric entered inside the note (either from the active [dictionary](../advanced/user-dictionaries.md) or by default phoneme conversion).